gcanales75/stp-sec-gov-at-scale/content/work0/_index.md

 	<img src="images/skitch.5.png" alt="drawing" width="600"/>

-1. In order to identify the account you will be using is necessary to change the default account ID.
+1. In order to identify the AWS account you will be using, change the Team's name.
 Please click on **Set Team Name**:

 	<img src="images/skitch.4.png" alt="drawing" width="600"/>